 This form of therapy deals with present-day challenges rather than delving into past history or childhood experiences.
 It is a structured approach that identifies specific goals and proposes techniques to help clients meet those goals in a short time frame.
 Take-home assignments are a key feature of CBT and give clients an opportunity to apply the skills they learn in a therapist’s office to real-life, everyday situations.
 There are many forms of CBT, including Dialectical Behavior Therapy (DBT).

-CBT can be highly effective in addressing a range of mental conditions (such as anxiety, depression, eating disorders, OCD, panic disorder, PTSD, substance use) as well as more general struggles (such as divorce, grief, relationship troubles, stress).
+CBT can be highly effective in addressing a range of mental conditions (such as CBT for depression, anxiety, eating disorders, OCD, panic disorder, PTSD, and substance use) as well as more general struggles (such as divorce, grief, relationship troubles, stress).

 What is CBT Therapy?

 Cognitive Behavior Therapy (CBT) is an evidence-based treatment that helps you learn how to manage your present concerns by changing the way you think and behave.
 CBT is most commonly used to treat anxiety and depression symptoms and behaviors, but can be used for a wide range of challenges, including diagnoses such as eating disorders, OCD, panic disorder, PTSD, and substance use disorders.
 In CBT, we will assist you in identifying thoughts causing you distress and work to generate more helpful alternatives.
 The main components of CBT include understanding core beliefs, dysfunctional assumptions, and recognizing automatic negative thoughts.